Bylaws of the Coon Lake Improvement Association

 ARTICLE III.
 OBJECTIVES.
-The objectives of the Association are to:
+The objectives of the Association shall be to:

 ARTICLE IV.
 MEMBERSHIP.

-SECTION B. The membership of the Association shall consist of and be open to all individuals, households, businesses and sportspersons whose interests are consistent with the objectives of the Association.
+SECTION B. The membership of the Association shall consist of and be open to all individuals, households, businesses and sportspersons whose interests align with the objectives of the Association.

-SECTION C. To be a member in good standing each household membership shall pay $25 and each individual membership shall pay $20, each sportsperson membership shall pay $10 to cover expenses of mailing, information bulletins, etc. for each year.
+SECTION C. To be a member in good standing, each household membership shall pay $25 and each individual membership shall pay $20; each sportsperson membership shall pay $10 to cover expenses of mailing, information bulletins, etc., for each year.
 A business membership shall pay $50, which will include the cost of advertising.
-In addition if the business owner resides on Coon Lake, the business membership will include a household or individual membership with voting rights as described in Art.
+If there is additional business membership from a residence, the member shall pay $30 for each business membership.
+In addition, if the business owner resides on Coon Lake, the business membership shall include a household or individual membership with voting rights as described in Art.
 VIII Sec.
-D. Each additional business membership from a lake residence shall pay $30.
+D.

 SECTION D. Membership dues shall be reviewed annually by the Board of Directors, and any recommended revisions to the dues structure shall be voted upon by the Association members as prescribed in the By Laws Amendment Procedures.

-SECTION E. The membership year of the Association shall end on December 31st of each year.
-Annual membership dues are not pro-ratable.
-Dues for household or individual memberships paid by January 31st of the membership year will be discounted $5.00.
-Dues are payable to the Coon Lake Improvement Association or CLIA, for deposit by the Treasurer.
-Dues paid for any number of years in advance will be assessed the current year annual membership rate and also would include the discounted rate.
+SECTION E. The membership year of the Association shall end on December 31 of each year.
+Annual membership dues shall not be pro-ratable.
+Dues shall be payable to the Coon Lake Improvement Association or CLIA, for deposit by the Treasurer.

 ARTICLE V. BOARD OF DIRECTORS.